Replace Western Blot Stripping and Reprobing with Automated RePlex Assays on Jess and Abby

 - Save time and money on consumables

 RePlex enables two-step immunoassays that rely on the removal of antibodies from the first round of probing (Probe 1) prior to a second round of probing with fresh antibodies (Probe 2).
 Signal intensity and reproducibility are not compromised between Probe 1 and Probe 2.
+With RePlex on Simple Western, you'll never have to deal with Western blot stripping and reprobing again!

-Reproducible Results Between Probing Cycles
+Reproducible Results Between Immunoprobe Cycles

 Lane view in Compass for Simple Western™ shows similar band intensities and quantitation shows comparable peak areas for AKT1 and AKT2 in each probing cycle of a RePlex.

-You Choose the Probing Order
+Choose the Probing Order with RePlex

 Regardless of the order in which each protein was probed, AKT1 and AKT2 in MCF7 lysates detected in Probe 1 or Probe 2 in a RePlex assay show excellent reproducibility and similar signal intensity across both probing cycles of a RePlex.
 Protein integrity and re-probing are not compromised by antibody removal in RePlex assays.